vbhattaccmu/vbhattaccmu/README.md

 - 🌱 Currently learning: Kafka, ZK stuff, Applied cryptography (MAC validation for [example](https://github.com/vbhattaccmu/rlpx_handshake)).

 - ✍️ My work from academia: I am a researcher turned Software Developer.
-Having published 12 pubs in the energy and control systems space: [Google Scholar](https://scholar.google.co.in/citations?user=91OsIQYAAAAJ&hl=en), I currently focus on building stuff in real life.
+Having published 12 pubs in the energy and control systems space ([Google Scholar](https://scholar.google.co.in/citations?user=91OsIQYAAAAJ&hl=en)), I currently focus on building stuff in real life.
 I have promised my old colleagues that I will participate in research again.
 Hopefully it will be of use to you as well!
 Stay tuned!

 - 📫 Reach me at: vbhattac@alumni.cmu.edu